nefarius/docs.nefarius.at/docs/projects/Vicius/Command-Line-Arguments.md

 ### `--server-url`

 !!! warning "Only available in DEBUG builds"
     This switch is intended to only work with DEBUG builds as it opens up a huge security problem when distributed to production systems.
+Any malicious process could attempt to direct the updater to a malignant server trying to then download and execute a payload that might further infect the target machine.

 Overrides all other [Server Discovery](Server-Discovery.md) methods.